Maintenance and supervision are crucial to saving costs, preventing asset failures and downtimes, and ensuring maximum asset life.

 Reactive vs. preventive maintenance

-Reactive maintenance is when you perform maintenance activities when your assets require them.
+Reactive or corrective maintenance is when you perform maintenance activities when your assets require them.
 It doesn’t help in any way, and the maintenance doesn’t happen until a particular piece of equipment stops working.

 Maintenance must happen immediately.